 A family trust ensures that your assets are managed according to your wishes on behalf of your beneficiaries.
 So let’s say you have $5 million in assets and you want to divide it between your children.
 You can use a family trust to specify when they can access their share of your assets and under what terms.
 For instance, you may include a stipulation in the trust agreement that they can’t touch the money until they complete college or reach a designated birthday, such as 30.

 You might also set up a family trust if you have a child or family member who requires special medical care.
-Placing assets in a trust can exclude them from Medicaid eligibility guidelines, which is something you may be concerned with if they end up needing long-term nursing care.
+Placing assets in a special needs trust actually allows them to still be eligible for government-provided disability benefits, like Medicaid.

-You can use a family trust to insulate assets from creditors in the event that you’re sued.
+You can use an irrevocable family trust to insulate assets from creditors.
 Most importantly, a family trust can help to minimize estate taxes once the trust grantor passes away.
 Otherwise, estate and gift taxes could take a significant bite out of your wealth.

 How to Set Up a Family Trust

 The first step in creating a family trust is typically talking with an estate planning attorney or financial advisor to make sure this type of trust is right for you.
-There are a variety of trust options you can use in estate planning, something with very specific purposes and others that are more general.
-An attorney can help you compare different trust options to find the best one.
+There are a variety of trust options you can use in estate planning.
+A professional can help you compare different trust options to find the best one.

-If it is, then the next steps in the process are fairly straightforward.
-First, you’d decide who you want to act as trustee.
+If you choose to move forward with a family trust, then you’ll first want to decide who you want to act as trustee.
 Again, that could be yourself or you could name someone else.
 Next, you’d decide which family members you want to benefit from the trust.
 You’d also need to determine exactly what benefit they’d get from the trust.

 From there, you’d create the trust agreement.
 While there are plenty of software programs that can help you do this at little to no cost online, these may not be the best choice if you have substantial assets.
 So keep that in mind when weighing whether to create a trust yourself or work with an estate planning attorney.